-In 2002 Kathy began to apply the techniques of Yoga for the Special Child to scleroderma, which she presents at Scleroderma Foundation conferences around the U.S. In 2003 the Texas Bluebonnet Chapter of the Scleroderma Foundation made a grant to produce “Yoga for Scleroderma” in video and DVD, distributed by the Scleroderma Foundation.
+In 2002 Kathy began to apply the techniques of Yoga for All Abilities to scleroderma, which she presents at Scleroderma Foundation conferences around the U.S. In 2003 the Texas Bluebonnet Chapter of the Scleroderma Foundation made a grant to produce “Yoga for Scleroderma” in video and DVD, distributed by the Scleroderma Foundation.
 In 2004 Kathy presented her research paper “Yoga for Scleroderma” as part of her certification qualifications.
 In 2010 the Texas Bluebonnet Chapter and the Scleroderma Foundation each made generous grants to produce “Assisted Yoga for Scleroderma”, a 2 DVD set, distributed by the Scleroderma Foundation.

 In 2015 Sonia Sumar gave her approval and blessing to the new “Yoga for Scleroderma Online” project, which will make all of “Yoga for Scleroderma” and “Assisted Yoga for Scleroderma” available online for free, reaching those the farthest away and with the fewest resources.

-Kathy continues to teach her summer-fall weekly classes in Northern Nevada to infants, children and adults with special needs, both in private classes and in inclusive (for both typically developing students and students with a diagnosis) group classes at The Yoga Center Reno, local day-cares, pre-schools, school age programs, summer programs, group homes and the VA hospital.
+Kathy continues to teach her summer-fall weekly classes in Northern Nevada to infants, children and adults with additional needs, both in private classes and in inclusive (for both typically developing students and students with a diagnosis) group classes at The Yoga Center Reno, local day-cares, pre-schools, school age programs, summer programs, group homes and the VA hospital.
 In the winter Kathy teaches Yoga for Scleroderma throughout Arizona.